Issali58/meal-prep-cloudproject/README.md

 # Meal prep project: NUTRIGAINS

 NUTRIGAINS is a serverless meal prep application that allows users to register, place meal orders, and receive notifications.
-It uses cloud-native services to handle user management, authentication, and order processing.
+It leverages cloud-native services to handle user management, authentication, and order processing.

 ## Project overview

 This project implements a serverless architecture using AWS.
 This implementation is abstracted with a frontend for users to interact with the services.
 This allows users to do the following.

-- Create user accounts for authentication with the API.
+• Create user accounts for authentication with the API.
-- Create meal orders with different options
+• Create meal orders with different options
-- Email notifications for every order placed
+• Email notifications for every order placed

 ## Architecture